What is PCOS? Causes and Treatment of Polycystic Ovary Syndrome

 How does PCOS affect a woman’s health beyond just the ovaries?

 The influence of PCOS goes well beyond the ovaries.
 For example, insulin resistance is one of the most consistent features of this condition.
-When your body struggles to use insulin properly, it increases blood sugar levels and often leads to weight gain with PCOS.
-Over time, this problem is tied to obesity and PCOS complications, such as nonalcoholic fatty liver disease (NAFLD), sleep apnea, and even heart disease risk in women with PCOS.
+When your body struggles to use insulin properly, it increases blood sugar levels, which often leads to weight gain with PCOS.
+Over time, this problem is tied to obesity and PCOS complications, such as metabolic dysfunction-associated steatosis (MASLD), sleep apnea, and even heart disease risk in women with PCOS.

 PCOS also has a strong emotional and mental impact.
 Studies show that women with the syndrome are at higher risk for depression and anxiety, mostly due to body image struggles, fertility concerns, and chronic health issues.
 These problems highlight that PCOS is not just about reproduction but about long-term wellness and mental stability.